Ask AI

 3. Developer Notes

-If Dynamic Web TWAIN is running inside an iframe from a different origin (cross-origin), you must explicitly grant local-network access in the iframe.
-If the iframe is same-origin, no additional configuration is required.
+If Dynamic Web TWAIN runs inside a cross-origin iframe, loopback-network permissions must be explicitly allowed in the iframe allow attribute.
+If the iframe is same-origin, no additional iframe permission configuration is required.

 <!-- Not recommended: wildcard -->